 His current research centres on the role of prayer in the metaphysical thought of Hans Urs von Balthasar.
 His other areas of interest include ressourcement theology, Ignatian spirituality, and American political thought.
-Travis' nonacademic writing has appeared in various magazines and journals such as Commonweal, First Things, and America.
+Travis' nonacademic writing has appeared in various magazines and journals such as Commonweal and First Things.

 Travis enjoys running, film, and bikram yoga.